DamianZaremba/cv/README.md

 After achieving my Divemaster rating, I stepped up as the right-hand man, taking on direct responsibilities for the day-to-day running of the dive centre.

-Since achieving my instructor ratings, I provide in-classroom & in-water training for PADI/TecRec/EFR courses.
+Since achieving my instructor ratings, I provide training for a large selection of PADI/TecRec/EFR courses.

 General responsibilities include:

-* Opening/closing of the dive centre
-* Greeting/orientating new students
 * Operation of the filling station
 * Equipment repair/servicing
 * Organisation of student training
-* Management of staff (DM/AI)
+* Course planning/management of staff (DM/AI/OWSI)
-* Reviewing/remediating theoretics
 * Delivery of knowledge development material
 * Preparation of classroom/pool for training
 * Organisation & transportation of equipment